sgrkabadi96/GoogleDoc/README.md

+GoogleDoc

 ## Getting Started

 To run Sharable Docs locally on your machine, follow these steps:

-1. Clone this repository: `git clone https://github.com/your-username/sharable-docs.git`
+1. Clone this repository: `git clone https://github.com/sgrkabadi96/GoogleDoc.git`
-2. Navigate to the project directory: `cd sharable-docs`
+2. Navigate to the project directory: `cd GoogleDoc`

 ### Client